 For the past couple of years, the quarterly release of the Federal Reserve Flow of Funds data has been cheered because it has shown a sharp rise in household wealth, particularly of financial assets.
+This goes hand in hand with increasing incomes through means outside of employment.
 We agree this is good news, but the aggregate headline numbers are incomplete.

 It is crucial to think carefully about the distribution of these wealth gains.
 We have already shared some thoughts on the distribution of housing wealth gains — see our last post.
 But we also wanted to address the rise in financial asset values such as the stock market.